What is a Co-op?

 A cooperative preschool is a parent-run preschool, in which the school’s member-families offer classroom support, in addition to taking on a family job that contributes toward the school’s day-to-day operations.

-The classes and curriculum are planned and led by a paid teacher, who is assisted by parent teachers in the classroom each day.
+The classes and curriculum are planned and led by a paid teacher, who is assisted by family teachers in the classroom each day.

 Because the member families are responsible for running the school, they get a say in both the school’s classroom and business decisions, which range from things like planning field trips and enrichment activities, to fundraising opportunities and how to spend surplus money.